purwar1997/shopease/README.md

 ## 1. Overview

 Shopease is an e-commerce platform designed to provide a seamless shopping experience to users.
-With a vast selection of products ranging from electronics and fashion to home goods and beauty products, Shopease aims to cater all your shopping needs in one location.
+With a vast selection of products ranging from electronics and fashion to home goods and beauty products, Shopease aims to cater to all your shopping needs in one location.

 ## 2. Main Features